emilyrosenberg/grain-free-friend/README.md

 The static files wouldn't load, so I did some research and found [from Stack Overflow](https://stackoverflow.com/questions/28961177/heroku-static-files-not-loading-django) that I needed to install whitenoise.
 I installed whitenoise per [these instructions](https://devmaesters.com/blog/34).
 After I updated my requirements.txt, the files loaded.

 ## Future Implementations
+There are many features that will improve the user's experience of the current web app.
+- User can delete favorites.
+The CRUD functionality of the favorites app will be updated to include deleting favorites as well as adding them.
+- User can add and delete favorites from the recipe detail page.
+- User can comment on recipes.
+The comments will have CRUD functionality.
+- User can filter a search by tag.
+This will also involve creating tags, instead of the placeholder fix in the current version.
+- Require admin approval for user-submitted recipes and comments. the user can submit a recipe, and when it is approved, it will be published.
+- Add contact form.
+As a placeholder, the Contact button on the About page currently links to Facebook's home page.
+- Make custom 403 and 404 pages visible.
+- Custom feedback messages.
+- Update styling and visual appeal.

 ## Languages, Libraries, and Software
 ### Languages